Mharbulous/Paginator/docs/prd.md

 - **IS1: Paginator Core Component:** (No change from previous version)
     - Vanilla JavaScript module for pagination logic.
     - Automatic initialization based on the presence of specific CSS classes.
-    - CSS system for defining page structure (simulating 8.5x11 inch paper with configurable margins via CSS).
+    - CSS system for defining page structure (simulating 8.5x11 inch paper with configurable page-insets via CSS).
     - Implementation of a three-layer architecture: Paper Layer, Ink Layer, Console Layer.
 - **IS2: Pagination Engine Logic:** (No change from previous version)
     - Accurate calculation of content height within page boundaries.